2023 Solar Incentives Guide for Farmersville, CA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" covers a wide range of financial incentives designed to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-Incentives might include things like discounts, cash back or monthly utility bill credits.
-Some incentives are provided by the federal government, while others are handled by the state of California or your specific utility company, county or municipality.
+Solar incentives are meant to help mitigate the cost of installing solar panels on your home.
+These financial incentives are intended to encourage more Americans to switch to renewable energy.
+The incentives might include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are provided by the federal government, some by the California government and some by your specific utility company, county or municipality.
 Some broad categories of solar incentives include:

-- Net Metering: Net metering becomes relevant once your solar system is up and running.
-If you have a net metering agreement with your Farmersville utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in others you might get refunded a percentage of the value.
+• Net Metering: Net metering is an incentive you can get after your solar system is up and running.
+If you've signed a net metering agreement with your Farmersville utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in others you may get refunded a percentage of the value.

-- Rebates: Rebates, or partial refunds after a purchase, are normally given before any solar tax credits are calculated.
-These rebates may be provided by your local utility company, by your state or by your county.
+• Rebates: Rebates, or cash back after a purchase, are normally applied before any solar tax credits are calculated.
+These rebates might be given by your local utility company, by your state or by your county.

-- Tax Exemptions: Tax exemptions can come in two forms.
-First, there is sales tax exemption, applied when you purchase solar panels.
-The second is property tax exemption.
-This allows you to ignore the added value of your solar system when paying property tax on your home.
+• Tax Exemptions: Tax exemptions can come in two forms.
+First, there is sales tax exemption, which is applied when you purchase solar panels.
+The second is property tax exemption, which allows you to ignore the added value of your solar system when calculating property tax for your house.

 Best Regional Coverage